 THE PROTOCOL IS A DOCUMENT THAT DESCRIBES HOW A CLINICAL TRIAL WILL BE CONDUCTED (THE OBJECTIVE(S), DESIGN, METHODOLOGY, STATISTICAL CONSIDERATIONS, AND ORGANIZATION OF A CLINICAL TRIAL,) AND ENSURES THE SAFETY OF THE TRIAL SUBJECTS AND INTEGRITY OF THE DATA COLLECTED.

 Once the protocol is approved, the process of Clinical data management comes into force.
-So what do clinical data managers or clinical data associates do after the protocols is approved?
+So what do clinical data managers or clinical data associates do after the protocols are approved?

-The data that is generated is so huge that you can’t store it on a book or simple excel sheet.
-We need a database that is tamper proof, standardised and can be approved and used as per 21 CRF Part 11 guidelines.
+The data that is generated is so huge that you can’t store it in a book or simple Excel sheet.
+We need a database that is tamper-proof, standardized, and can be approved and used as per 21 CRF Part 11 guidelines.
 That is where clinical data management comes into the process.
 In CDM, we evaluate the protocol and as per the protocol, we design the database.

-So in Clinical data management, the work flow is differentiated into three categories: Study Start-up, Study conduct and Study close-out.
-I will explain briefly here and also will explain the advanced structures and process involved in each category of clinical data management: Study Start-up, Conduct and Close-out.
+So in Clinical data management, the workflow is differentiated into three categories: Study Start-up, Study conduct, and Study close-out.
+I will explain briefly here and also explain the advanced structures and processes involved in each category of clinical data management: Study Start-up, Conduct, and Close-out.

 Clinical Data Management (CDM): Study Start-up